ghaiklor/sails-service-pusher/README.md

 Each of Pusher instances has only one method:

-- send(device, notification, config) - Sends Push Notification. `device` - Array of strings or string with device token. `notification` - Hashmap with config for notification (described in examples). `config` - Additional configuration for notification with specific platform.
-Returns Promise;
+- send(device, notification, config) - Sends Push Notification.
+  `device` - Array of strings or string with device token.

+  `notification` - Hashmap with config for notification (described in examples).

+  `config` - Additional configuration for notification with specific platform.

 ### Configuration explanation